 Optional Modules (up to a total of 80 credits)

-Clinical Modules - select up to 3 modules from this list
+Clinical Modules - select a minimum of 40 credits from this list

-Non-clinical modules - select up to 2 modules from this list
+Non-clinical modules - select a minimum of 20 credits from this list

 Please note: programmes evolve continually to keep them up to date so please check the website regularly for any changes